 Joseph Pulitzer, Jr. Professor of Modern Art

-Maria Gough studied law, philosophy, and history of art at the University of Melbourne, and completed an MA (1990) and PhD (1997) in history of art at Johns Hopkins and Harvard, respectively.
-Before joining the faculty in 2009, she was William Wilhartz Assistant Professor of the History of Art at the University of Michigan (1996-2003) and Associate Professor of Art History at Stanford University (2003-2009).
+Maria Gough studied law, philosophy, and history of art at the University of Melbourne, before completing an MA in the History of Art at Johns Hopkins and a PhD in History of Art and Architecture at Harvard (1997).
+Before joining the Harvard faculty in 2009, she served as William Wilhartz Assistant Professor of the History of Art at the University of Michigan (1996-2003) and Associate Professor of Art History at Stanford University (2003-2009).

 Gough is a member of the Editorial Board of Modernism/modernity, the International Advisory Board of Art History, the Editorial Board of Power Publications, and the Advisory Board of Grey Room.

 She is a recipient of the Paul Mellon Predoctoral Fellowship at CASVA (1992-1995), and fellowships from the Getty Grant Program (2000-2001), Clark Art Institute (2001), Radcliffe Institute for Advanced Study (2011-2012), Guggenheim Foundation (2015-2016), and Graham Foundation (2017).